-The Royal Air Force will reportedly be on high alert in the coming days in order to intercept and track flights from the Arctic region.
+The Royal Air Force will be on high alert in the coming days in order to intercept a flight from the Arctic region.

 “Interception is part of what the QRA force do.
 We have to identify and confirm who or what is flying through our airspace or approaching our airspace and since the craft appears at the same time each year, we have a fairly good idea who will be flying but we don’t take any chances.”